dekoza/mtgpl/docs/_sources/VOW.rst.txt

 :mtgtip:`Valorous Stance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/e/0e6b9a3b-8a19-4094-8dbb-08a0a9ca04a0.jpg?1635606577|https://scryfall.com/card/vow/42/valorous-stance?utm_source=api>`
    Choose one —

    • Target creature gains indestructible until end of turn.
+(Damage and effects that say "destroy" don't destroy it.)

    • Destroy target creature with toughness 4 or greater.